`qip comply`

 ## Failure Detail Exports (Optional)

-If a check fails, `qip comply` tries to print reproducible failure context from optional exports on the check module.
+If a check fails, `qip comply` tries to print reproducible failure context from optional exports on the check component.

 Input detail: